How to Design a Social Media Friendly Logo

 Vibrant colours that stand out grab people's attention on social media.
 Bright primary colours activate emotional responses.
 Think about colours that represent your brand identity.

-Using contrasting colours, like red and green or orange and blue, makes the different elements distinguishable on a small screen.
+Using contrasting colours, like red and green or orange and blue, distinguishes the different elements on a small screen.
 White space also helps the colours and shapes stand out.

 Avoid gradients and subtle colour variations that won't translate on various screens.
 Stick with clean, contrasting colours for a bold social media logo.